Tchimwa/Azure-Labs/Cisco ASAv connection with BGP/Readme.md

 ## Part 7.
 The peering

+The goal of this part is only to show how the route is getting added added automaticaticall on the VPN Gateway and propagated onpremises via BGP.

 ### 1. Let's create a Azure-spoke VNET and peer it to the Azure VNET
 <pre lang="Azure-cli">
 az network vnet create --resource-group vpn-rg --location eastus --name Azure-Spoke --address-prefixes 10.10.0.0/16 --subnet-name DevOps --subnet-prefix 10.10.0.0/24 --network-security-group vm-nsg